-- My student was documented by a Resident Advisor (RA) or Security.
+- My student was documented by a Resident Advisor (RA) or Public Safety.
 What happens next?

 - I want to know if my student has a conduct history with your office.
 Can you tell me?